 The parties to a contract can agree at any time to end it.
 Such an agreement is itself a contract, so there must be consideration.
 If both parties have obligations under the contract which have not yet been carried out, release from those obligations counts as consideration, so nothing more is required.

 Where one party has already fully performed their side of the contract, they may require the other party to give value in exchange for release from the remaining obligation.
 The party promising to release the other party may change their mind before the value is paid.
 However, if the party in breach has relied on the agreement and has changed their situation in some way, a court may force the party promising release to keep to the agreement.

 Sometimes circumstances change so much after a contract is made that it is impossible to carry it out.
-For instance, the subject matter of the contract may be destroyed, as where there is a contract to buy a painting, but before it can be handed over, it is stolen or destroyed by fire.
-If this happens without the fault of either party a court may find that the contract has automatically ceased ('become frustrated').
+If this happens without the fault of either party a court may find that the contract has automatically ceased (become frustrated).
 In that case neither party will be bound.
-The court must be satisfied that there is no provision in the contract that the contract should continue to bind even if such an event should occur.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.